Biathlon report outlines corrupt conduct, favors for Russia - WHIZ News

 Former IBU general secretary Nicole Resch is accused of having failed to request extra testing of Russian athlete Evgeny Ustyugov at the doping-tainted 2014 Sochi Olympics after indications of “highly abnormal values” in his blood.
 Ustyugov went on to win a gold medal but was stripped of the honor last year after a ban over a separate allegation of past steroid use.

-Besseberg is also accused of failing to act on allegations of bribery by Russian officials, both when they supposedly tried to buy votes at an IBU congress and when Resch said she had been offered a jewelry box by one of them in 2008 or 2009 when doping cases were being investigated.
+Besseberg is also accused of failing to act on allegations of bribery, both when one Russian official supposedly tried to buy votes at an IBU congress and when Resch said she was offered a jewelry box by another official in 2008 or 2009 when doping cases were being investigated.
+She said she did not accept the box or open it.

+Besides his IBU role, Besseberg was formerly a member of the World Anti-Doping Agency’s foundation board representing Winter Olympic sports until he stepped down in 2018.

-“The allegations featured in this report are abhorrent to all who care about sport integrity,” World Anti-Doping Agency president Witold Banka said in a statement.
+“The allegations featured in this report are abhorrent to all who care about sport integrity,” WADA president Witold Banka said in a statement.
 “However, it is to the credit of the IBU that in the wake of this scandal, it has taken significant steps to enhance the integrity of its anti-doping program.”

+The report could lead to more athletes being charged over past doping offenses.
+Jonathan Taylor, who chaired the commission, said it unearthed a previously unnoticed tactic used by the Russian anti-doping agency from 2012-14 to conceal apparent doping.

+Taylor said it involved holding on to suspicious blood data and entering it into the global anti-doping system only much later, so that “the values found of athlete biological samples were not matched to the athlete until many months or years after the fact.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports